- Religion and Philosophy»

 This is all just food for thought, no magic formula or 'how to' guide here.
 Some may see it as mere optimism, positive thinking, or perhaps a little over optimism.
 Others may look at it as a bunch of double talk, circular reasoning.
 And there are those who may say something like, "Its all well and good but I'll stick to my faith and my prayers, thank you very much!"
 It's a beautiful thing.

 And with all the not so very good things that happen all around us, 'perfect' may seem to be too strong of a word to use to describe reality or anything else these days.
-But as I was walking one day, thinking about this stuff, and it's funny how these things work, a woman passed me by with her three dogs, and asked me, "Enjoying the sunshine today?"
+But as I was walking one day, thinking about all this stuff, and it's funny how these things work, a woman passed by with her three dogs, and asked me, "Enjoying the sunshine today?"
 I said, "Yes, it's a beautiful day."
 And she said, "Perfect, isn't it?"
-Hey!
-What could I say.
+Hey, what could I say?

 Take this poll if you care to and feel free to leave a comment below

 What best describes your feelings, if any, towards the universe and reality as a whole?